GIfatahTH/states_rebuilder/examples/ex_009_1_3_ca_todo_mvc_with_state_persistence/README.md

 Wrap up:
 * `Injected.inherited` is useful when display a list of items of the same type (Products, todos, ..).
-* Relaying on the concept of Inherited widget, right item state is obtained using the BuildContext.
+* Relaying on the concept of Inherited widget, the right item state is obtained using the BuildContext.
 * Global state reference, is some thing like a template for one items
 * The global state reference, exposes there callbacks:
   * `onWaiting` : called if at least one item is waiting for a pending async task.
   * `onError`: called if no item is waiting, and at least one item has error.
   * `onData`: called if all items has data.
 * When refresh method is called on a global state reference, all item states will be refreshed.

 [Refer to todo list file](lib/ui/pages/home_screen/todo_list.dart)